comunica/Tutorial-ESWC2019-Comunica/content/outline.md

 within a JavaScript application will be demonstrated.
 After that, we will go a step further, and guide the audience through the process of configuring Comunica.

+* Scope and level of detail for the topics to be covered {:.todo}